helxplatform/helx-docs/installation.rst

 Access to a GKE Cluster
 -----------------------
-Obtain access to a GKE cluster (For instructions on setting up a cluster, refer to GKE Quickstart_)
+Obtain access to a GKE cluster (For instructions on setting up a cluster, refer to this Quickstart_)

 .. _Quickstart: https://cloud.google.com/kubernetes-engine/docs/quickstart